 Not sure where to begin?
 Check out the Girl Scout Guide to U.S. Travel.
 This resource is designed for Juniors and older Girl Scouts who want to take extended trips—that is, longer than a weekend—but also features tips and tools for budding explorers who are just getting started with field trips and overnights.

-Once your Girl Scouts have mastered planning trips in the United States, they might be ready for a global travel adventure!
+Once Girl Scouts have mastered planning and embarking upon trips in the United States, they might be ready for a global travel adventure!
 Global trips usually take a few years to plan, and the Girl Scout Global Travel Toolkit can walk you through the entire process.

-Note that extended travel (more than two nights) is not covered under the basic Girl Scout insurance plan and will require additional coverage. (*On Federal holiday weekends only (e.g. Labor, Memorial Day) basic insurance is extended to three nights.
-All other trips three nights or more require additional coverage).
+Note that extended travel (more than three nights) is not covered under the basic Girl Scout insurance plan and will require additional coverage.

-It’s easy to tie eye-opening travel opportunities into leadership training and skill building!
-Your Girl Scouts can use their creativity to connect any leadership Journey theme into an idea for travel, like a Sow What? trip focusing on sustainable agriculture and, naturally, sampling tasty food!
+It’s easy to connect eye-opening travel opportunities to the leadership training and skill-building your Girl Scouts are doing!
+Girl Scouts can use their creativity to connect any leadership Journey theme into an idea for travel.
+For example, Girl Scouts learn where their food comes from in the Sow What?
+Journey.
+That would connect well with a trip focusing on sustainable agriculture and sampling tasty foods!

 There are abundant opportunities to build real skills through earning badges too.
-The most obvious example is the Senior Traveler badge, but there are plenty more, such as Eco Camper, New Cuisines, Photography, and, of course, all the financial badges that help Girl Scouts budget and earn money for their trips.
+The most obvious example is the Senior Traveler badge, but there are plenty more, such as Eco Camper, New Cuisines, Coding for Good, and, of course, all the financial badges that help girls budget and earn money for their trips.

-Looking to incorporate Girl Scout traditions into your trip?
-Look no farther than the Juliette Gordon Low Birthplace in Savannah, Georgia!
-You can also deepen connections to Girl Scouts around the world by visiting one of the WAGGGS (World Association of Girl Guides and Girl Scouts) World Centers, which offer low-cost accommodations and special programs in five locations around the world.
+Want to include Girl Scout traditions in your trip?
+Look no further than the Juliette Gordon Low Birthplace in Savannah, Georgia!
+Your Girl Scouts also have the chance to deepen their connections to Girl Scouts around the world by visiting one of the WAGGGS (World Association of Girl Guides and Girl Scouts) World Centers, which offer low-cost accommodations and special programs in five locations around the world.

 And if your Girl Scouts are looking to stay closer to home this year?
 Consider visiting one of Girl Scouts of Western Washington’s camp properties.

-As your Girl Scouts excitedly plan their next trip, remember limit your role to facilitating brainstorming and planning, never doing the work for them.
-Share your ideas and insight, ask tough questions when you have to, and support all their decisions with enthusiasm and encouragement!
+As your Girl Scouts excitedly plan their next trip, remember to limit your role to facilitating the Girl Scouts’ brainstorming and planning, never doing the work for them.
+Share your ideas and insights, ask tough questions when you have to, and support all their decisions with enthusiasm and encouragement!